 |Your cart is currently empty|

-In general, the SAIS Bypass Kit cannot clear codes that are related to electrical faults or circuit malfunctions with the exceptions of a few below and only under certain circumstances with the addition of a Pump Replacement Pack or a Pressure Sensor Jumper Harness to the bypass kit.
+Before installing the Hewitt-Tech bypass module, we highly recommend that you address codes not related to the SAIS.
+In general, the Hewitt-Tech SAIS bypass kit cannot clear codes related to electrical faults or circuit malfunctions.
+However, the few codes below can be cleared with the Hewitt-Tech SAIS bypass kit, but only under certain circumstances with the addition of a Pump Replacement Pack or a Pressure Sensor Replacement Harness.

 C1201 - Engine Control System Malfunction